snabbco/snabb/src/program/snabbvmx/doc/README.troubleshooting.md

 * **end-to-end-vlan.sh**: Runs **core-end-to-end.sh** on VLAN packets.
 * **selftest.sh**: Runs both **end-to-end.sh** and **end-to-end-vlan.sh**

-**adding the sample test**:
+Step 2.
+Adding the sample test:

 All tests are defined in the "test_env.sh" file.
 This "test_env.sh" file has to be edited to include the sample test.
-The check app always checks the provided data to decide if the test is successful or not: <br>
+The check app always checks the provided data to decide if the test is successful or not:

-- if the optional counters-file is provided, then it must match
+- If the optional counters-file is provided, then it must match.
-- the resulting out.pcap files must always match
+- The resulting out.pcap files must always match.

-**pass-criteria without the optional counters.lua file**
+Step 3.
+Pass-criteria without the optional counters.lua file:

 ```
 src/program/snabbvmx/tests/end-to-end$ vi test_env.sh